fieldtrip/website/example/fit_a_dipole_to_the_tactile_erf_after_mechanical_stimulation.md

 ---
 title: Fit a dipole to the tactile ERF after mechanical stimulation
-tags: [example, meg, timelock, source, dipole, fixme, MEG-tactile]
+tags: [example, meg, timelock, source, dipole, fixme, meg-tactile]
 ---

 # Fit a dipole to the tactile ERF after mechanical stimulation